menu

 Demographics

-The rate of college-level education in Granada is quite a bit lower than the national average among all cities of 21.84%: just 12.01% of people here over 25 have a bachelor's degree or an advanced degree.
+In terms of college education, Granada is nearly on par with the US average for all cities of 21.84%: 18.08% of adults 25 and older in Granada have a bachelor's degree or advanced degree.

 Granada is an extremely ethnically-diverse town.
 The people who call Granada home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Granada, accounting for 73.03% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Granada, accounting for 65.45% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Granada residents report their race to be White.
-Important ancestries of people in Granada include German, Irish, English, Italian, and Scottish.
+Important ancestries of people in Granada include German, Irish, Italian, English, and Yugoslavian.

-The most common language spoken in Granada is Spanish.
-Other important languages spoken here include English and Italian.
+The most common language spoken in Granada is English.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics